-As pointed out earlier, users and groups are managed using nodes.
+As pointed out earlier users and groups are managed using nodes.
 This means that you can create, edit, delete, move, etc. your users and nodes in the same way as you would do when dealing with articles, folders, etc.

 The built-in "User" class makes use of the "User account" datatype.
-This is a special datatype that plugs more deeply into the system.
+This is a special data-type that plugs more deeply into the system.
 All objects that are using this datatype will automatically become valid users on the system.
-The "User account" datatype makes it possible to store a username/password combination and an E-mail address.
+The "User account" datatype makes it possible to store a user name/password combination and an E-mail address.
 The following screenshot shows the edit interface for this datatype.

-User account (required)
+- User account (r eq juired) ----

 User ID:

 77

 Username: Password: Confirm password: Email:

 allman allman@example.com

 Current account status: enabled

-Figure 1.10: Object attribute edit interface for the "User account" datatype.
+Figure 1.12: Object attribute edit interface for the "User account" datatype.

-Changing a users's password or E-mail address can be done by simply editing the user's node.
-Please note that it is not possible to change the username once it has been initially entered into the system.
+Changing a user's password or E-mail address can be done by simply editing the user's node.
+Please note that it is not possible to change the user name once it has been initially entered into the system.